 Click to enlarge

-There’s loads of room for four people, with twin and double bedrooms, a dining kitchen and a comfortable sitting room with a wood-burning stove.
+There’s plenty of room for four people, with twin and double bedrooms, a dining kitchen and a cosy sitting room with a wood-burning stove.
 The whole house has been refurbished in a simple yet elegant style that blends beautifully with its 19th century roots, and as an added bonus, the only traffic you’ll find nearby is on the water.

-As if local legends weren’t enough, you can also explore Nessie’s story.
-Tomnahurich Bridge is a pick-up point for cruise boats heading to Loch Ness to search for the elusive monster.
+As if local legends weren’t enough, you can also explore Nessie’s magical story, as Tomnahurich Bridge is a pick-up point for cruise boats heading to Loch Ness to search for the elusive monster.
 Take to the inky black waters, sailing past the iconic Urquhart Castle and Bona Lighthouse - don't forget to pack your camera!

-Yet all of this is only a mile from Inverness, with all the attractions it has to offer.
-Shop in the Victorian Market or the award-winning Eastgate Centre.
-Visit the castle or the cathedral, or Inverness Museum and Art Gallery.
+Enjoying the best of both worlds, Tomnahurich is just one mile from Inverness, with all the attractions it has to offer.
+Shop in the Victorian Market or the award-winning Eastgate Centre, visit the castle or the cathedral, or Inverness Museum and Art Gallery.
 Get a taste of the tropical at Inverness Floral Hall or a flavour of fine dining at restaurants throughout the city.
 Whatever your fancy, there are a multitude of adventures on the doorstep of this wonderful cottage.